Diabetes

 Services

 CCCHD offers diabetes supplies at a low cost to the individual.
-We are unable to bill the individuals health coverage/insurance.
+We are unable to bill the individual’s health insurance carrier.

 The supplies offered at a low cost are: